StarCpt/SE-Image-Converter/README.md

 Use 3-Bit mode if you don't have the mono color mod installed.

 Allows image and file drag & drop including from the web browser

 **There may be issues with the window transparency effect on pre-win10 systems.*

-##### DM Darklord#5769 on discord for any questions or suggestions, alternatively you can open an issue about bugs/suggestions!
+##### Message Darklord#5769 on discord for any questions or suggestions. alternatively you can create an issue.

 ## Image Split